slerman12/Help-me/1-Sam.md

 “Who is Sam?”

 “Oh, he’s this guy.
-I saw this guy on the internet once. it’s him!”
+I saw this guy on the internet once.
+It’s him!”

 “Who is Sam?”